Skip to main content

 Do & Don’t for a Picker and Packer Cover Letter

-Recruiters read these letters fast.
-They scan for proof of pace, accuracy, handling care, and shift fit.
-A credible picker and packer letter feels job-aware within seconds, while weak ones drift into generic effort and empty claims.
+Recruiters read these letters quickly.
+They look for evidence of your work pace, accuracy, careful handling, and fit for the shift.
+A strong picker and packer letter sounds job-aware right away, while a weak one is full of generic statements and empty claims.

 Red Flags That Make the Letter Feel Generic